Kevin-Cutler/Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/88467263/151451833-8574d623-3e16-48f5-84e3-6a027e9ca1a1.png)

-# we can create the StandardScaler instance, fit the scaler with the training set, and scale the data.
+# We create the StandardScaler instance, Fit the scaler with the training set, and scale the data.
 ![image](https://user-images.githubusercontent.com/88467263/151669220-8cbe1330-e92f-41c3-9424-61953210bcda.png)